secretstartups/handbook/hiring/job-families/index.html.md

 * {add a bulleted list}

 ## Performance Indicators
-* {add at least one KPI that this role will be the DRI for}
+* {add at least one KPI that this role will be the DRI for, if PIs were listed for each level, because the are all unique, remove this section}

 ## Career Ladder
 {add brief description of the career ladder}